 Carleton University Rhodes Scholarship Application Process

 - A full curriculum vitae which should include details about academic qualifications, prizes, scholarships, positions of leadership, employment positions, involvement in student, voluntary, community or political activities and any cultural, musical or sporting accomplishments.
-This should not exceed two A4 (12pt font size) pages in length.
+This should not exceed two letter size pages in length with a minimum 12 pt. font.

 - A copy of transcripts of all university studies completed.